deviousdevops/ie-bank-2024/docs/cloud_architect.md

 **Keep development, staging, and production as similar as possible.**
 **Implementation**:
 - DTAP environments are provisioned using the same Bicep templates for consistency.
-- Azure Monitor and Application Insights provide similar telemetry in all environments.
+- Application Insights provide similar telemetry in all environments.

 ---